StrawberryChocolateFudge/phase2Ceremony/readme.md

-# Phase 2 Ceremony in the Browser
+# Unopinionated Phase 2 Ceremonies in the Browser

 This project contains a front end and a server to conduct a phase 2 ceremony with random strangers who don't know how to code.
-The application is non-opinionated so it can be easily reused for for many projects
+The application is non-opinionated so it can be easily reused for many projects

 ## How to use